$\mathbf{O}(D,D)$ completion of the Friedmann equations

+These OFEs represent conceptually a cosmology derived first and foremost from the $\ODD$ Principle, which may also extend beyond SUGRA.
+We also re-emphasize that here the matter sector is coupled covariantly to the dilaton as well as the string-frame metric, which is again a direct consequence of extending the $\ODD$ symmetry of the DFT gravitational sector to a generic matter sector.
+In practice the origin of matter in $D$ dimensions can be diverse: while it may arise directly from the massless sectors of ten-dimensional superstring theories, in lower-dimensional effective field theories (which may break supersymmetry) any coupling which is not forbidden should in principle appear.
+The equations \eqref{OFE1}--\eqref{OFE3} may then characterize the cosmological evolution of any matter contributions which respect the $\ODD$ Principle (but not necessarily supersymmetry).

-It is known that the SUGRA limit for which the dilaton is stabilized (in the absence of spatial curvature and with trivial $B$-field) recovers a radiation-dominated universe, with a linear barotropic equation of state given by $w=1/3$ in $D=4$ \cite{Tseytlin:1991xk}.
+It is known that in SUGRA, when the dilaton is stabilized (in the absence of spatial curvature and with trivial $B$-field) one recovers a radiation-dominated universe, with a linear barotropic equation of state given by $w=1/3$ in $D=4$ \cite{Tseytlin:1991xk}.
 In the present case, for vanishing $H$-flux and constant dilaton, for which we choose $\phi = 0$ without loss of generality, the OFEs reduce to

 where we have chosen cosmic gauge ($N=1$), with the dot `$\dot{~}$' denoting differentiation with respect to cosmic time.
 The first two equations are the standard Friedmann equations for generic matter content, while the final equation fixes $\To$ in terms of density and pressure.
-Therefore, the low-energy DFT limit with a stabilized dilaton is consistent with introducing any type of matter, as opposed to only radiation.
+Therefore, the low-energy DFT limit with a stabilized dilaton is consistent with introducing any type of matter (including extended objects such as D-branes and NS-branes \cite{Berkeley:2014nza,Berman:2014jsa,Blair:2017hhy,Blair:2018lbh,Blair:2019rrj}), as opposed to only radiation.
 This is surprising and hints towards the fact that the current framework might be the natural extension of GR to higher energies.

 Looking to the last equation above, it is also clear that in the limit of vanishing $\To$ one recovers standard SUGRA cosmology, for which the equation of state corresponds to radiation if the dilaton is stabilized.
 With that in mind, we may define the ratios: